hmrc/hmrc-mongo/README.md

 When using `ScheduledLockService` the `ttl` will be extended if the task is still running.
 Once the task has completed it will either:

 1. Release the lock immediately in the event that the task execution has overrun the scheduler interval.
-2. Abandon the lock and amend the `ttl` to reflect the cadence of the scheduled task if it completed inside the regular scheduler interval.
+2. Disown the lock and amend the `ttl` to reflect the cadence of the scheduled task if it completed inside the regular scheduler interval.

 `withLock[T](body: => Future[T]): Future[Option[T]]` accepts anything that returns a Future[T] and will return the result in an Option.
 If it was not possible to acquire the lock, None is returned.

-It will only execute the body upon the acquisition of a fresh lock.
+It will **only** execute the body upon the acquisition of a fresh lock.

 ```scala
 @Singleton